manuuconrad/elsi-fall-prediction/README.md

 # 🏥 Predicting Fall Risk in Older Adults (ELSI-Brazil Dataset)

-This project was developed as part of my transition from **Medicine** to **Digital Science**.
+This project was developed as part of my exploration of health data science during medical training.
 It leverages machine learning to identify high-risk patients for falls using real-world data from the **ELSI-Brazil (English Longitudinal Study of Ageing)**, a nationally representative study of Brazilians aged 50 and older.

 ## 📝 Project Overview
 Falls are a major public health challenge in geriatrics, leading to loss of independence and high healthcare costs.
 This project applies **Predictive Analytics** to clinical and socioeconomic variables to provide a data-driven tool tool for Clinical Decision Support (CDS) and fall prevention strategies.